apache/superset/RELEASING/release-notes-1-3/README.md

 ![view query dashboard](media/view_query_dashboard.png)

 # Developer Experience
-The API has recieved a new endpoint to allow the developer to pass DB specific paremeters instead of the full SQLAlchemy URI.
+The API has received a new endpoint to allow the developer to pass DB-specific parameters instead of the full SQLAlchemy URI.

 # Database Connectivity
 We have improved support for Ascend.io's engine spec and fixed a long list of bugs.